bsvalues/TerraFlow/README.md

 ## Multi-Environment Support

-GeoAssessmentPro supports multiple environments for development, training, and production deployments.
+TerraFlow supports multiple environments for development, training, and production deployments.
 Each environment can have its own database, Supabase project, and configuration settings.

 ### Environment Setup